-RBNWL seeks to ensure that equipment is safe and fit for purpose, that staff are appropriately trained to carry out specific tasks and that there is always adequate first aid equipment available together with appropriately trained staff.
+RB Norfolk seeks to ensure that equipment is safe and fit for purpose, that staff are appropriately trained to carry out specific tasks and that there is always adequate first aid equipment available together with appropriately trained staff.

-The Executive Headteacher will ensure that sufficient trained personnel are available according to identified need as documented in the First Aid Needs Risk Assessment.
+The Head of Centre will ensure that sufficient trained personnel are available according to identified need as documented in the First Aid Needs Risk Assessment.

-Each centre headteacher is responsible for informing all staff of the first aid arrangements, the location of equipment, facilities and first aid personnel, and the procedures for recording and reporting arrangements as well as monitoring the centre's first aid needs.
+The Head of Centre is responsible for informing all staff of the first aid arrangements, the location of equipment, facilities and first aid personnel, and the procedures for recording and reporting arrangements as well as monitoring the Centre's first aid needs.

 A list of first aiders must be displayed in the vicinity of the first aid box (a green box with a white cross on it).
-A list of trained first aid staff, together with details as to their training and renewal of that training is available, and will be displayed at every centre.
+A list of trained first aid staff, together with details as to their training and renewal of that training is available, and will be displayed at every Centre.
 First aid information will be included in the induction programme for staff and students.